XcooBee/example-qr-reader/README.md

 # Example QR Reader Mobile App
 This repo shows you an example application to interpret and use XcooBee based QR codes.
+This is only showing high level implementation and should not be used for production directly without revisions.

+All code is delivered as is under the Apache 2.0 license

+Here are a few things you can practice on:
+- you do not allow repeated scans
+- make the shopping cart scrollable
+- add delete option
+- feel free to update packages and submit a PR if things are outdated

 It has multiple features including a shopping cart element where you can scan multipe Xcoobee Smart-QR codes and add products to your cart.